ajit267/diabetes_prediction_ml/README.md

 NumPy
 Scikit-learn
-You can install the required packages using pip:
+You can install the required packages using pip: bash pip install streamlit pandas numpy scikit-learn

-bash

-Verify

-Open In Editor
-Edit
-Copy code
-pip install streamlit pandas numpy scikit-learn

 ## Clone the Repository
-Clone the repository to your local machine using the following command:
+Clone the repository to your local machine using the following command: bash git clone https://github.com/ajit267/diabetes_prediction_ml.git Run the App

-bash
-git clone https://github.com/ajit267/diabetes_prediction_ml.git
-Run the App

 #Navigate to the directory where the app is located and run the following command:
 bash
 streamlit run streamlit_app.py
 This will start a local server, and you can view the app in your web browser at http://localhost:8501.

 ## Features of the App
-# Data Input: Users can input their health metrics such as pregnancies, glucose level, blood pressure, skin thickness, insulin, BMI, diabetes pedigree function, and age using sliders.
+Data Input: Users can input their health metrics such as pregnancies, glucose level, blood pressure, skin thickness, insulin, BMI, diabetes pedigree function, and age using sliders.

-# Data Visualization: The app provides a scatter chart to visualize the relationship between BMI and Blood Pressure.
+Data Visualization: The app provides a scatter chart to visualize the relationship between BMI and Blood Pressure.

-# Model Training and Prediction: The app trains a Random Forest Classifier on the diabetes dataset and provides predictions based on user input.
+Model Training and Prediction: The app trains a Random Forest Classifier on the diabetes dataset and provides predictions based on user input.

-# Probability Display: The app shows the probability of the user having diabetes and displays the result dynamically.
+Probability Display: The app shows the probability of the user having diabetes and displays the result dynamically.

 # Further Reading
 To enhance your understanding of diabetes prediction and machine learning, consider exploring the following resources: